EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 when you see `nf4_test exited with code 0`, use Postman to check client_1 health -> expect healthy.

-Now you can use Postman to start a deposit api call with value 9, deposit_fee 2. in the terminal, you will find we have 2 events emitted.
+Now you can use Postman to start a deposit api call with `value 9`, `deposit_fee 2`. in the terminal, you will find we have 2 events emitted.
 ```
 nf4_client         | [2025-09-09T18:24:29Z INFO  nightfall_client::driven::event_handlers::nightfall_event] Client: Decoded DepositEscrowed event from transaction 0x371b…0151, Deposit Transaction with nf_slot_id 3904706575986504511978814088454415652555375037070224197537435603550245942968, value 9, is now on-chain